 an interactive public arts platform for Chicago

 Our mission is to create Chicago’s first interactive public art platform.
-In the heart of Chicago’s loop, on a piece of iconic infrastructure, we are building a place where art and technology come together in a canvass of light to foster public discourse and personal expression.
+In the heart of Chicago’s loop, on a piece of iconic infrastructure, we are building a place where art and technology come together in a canvas of light to foster public discourse and personal expression.
 We are installing a full block of programmable LED lights on the underside of the Wabash el tracks.
 You can connect the lights to movements and sounds like your heartbeat, the tap of a drum, or to the rhythm of your favorite song.
 The result will be a canvas of light for any person, anywhere, to use as a vehicle for expression.

 Our long-term goal is to install lights along the entire Wabash stretch of track from Lake to Van Buren.
 Phase One plans include over 20,000 total feet of lights along a two block stretch from Madison to Adams.